Betty Campbell Accommodation Assistance Grants

 Value of grant

 Grants are allocated once a year, subject to available funds.
-The maximum subsidy is limited to 30% of rental, up to $10,000.
+The maximum grant is $10,000 per year and is limited to 30% of eligible rental.

 About this grant

-- contribute to building community capability and/or capacity for promoting social wellbeing for Wellington residents by providing coordination and support for other groups.
-Supporting other groups might mean providing training opportunities, support services, or guidance to other groups.
+- contribute to building community capability and/or capacity for Wellington residents by providing coordination and support for other groups.
+Supporting other groups might mean providing training opportunities, support services, or guidance

 Accommodation assistance grants: